ndrsf/vertx-hello-rest/Readme.md

 ToDo:

+- Clean up what is a Verticle and what not...
 - Asynchronous request handling / use coroutines
 - Add an API versioning logic (MIME types and URL would be nice)
 - Maybe add a third way where OpenAPI documentation is created on the fly by annotations in the code
 - And maybe a fourth way with Jax RS :)
 - Dependency Injection (maybe, quite a hassle)
+- in memory DB with nice persistence - this should be a different project

 Remarks: